jdanussi/ml-zoomcamp-2024-final-project/README.md

 ## 5. Model training and tuning
 We will use the **Xception** model from **Keras**, which was pre-trained on **ImageNet**, to extract image features.
 Then, we will build and train a dense model on top of it using transfer learning.

-The model was tuned by testing different values for the *learning rate*, *dropout rate*, and *inner layer size*.
-Data augmentation was also evaluated.
-The best performance was achieved with the following options:
+The model was tuned on Saturn Cloud Platform (https://saturncloud.io/), leveraging its **GPU-supported Jupyter notebooks** to accelerate experimentation.
+The tuning process involved testing different values for the *learning rate*, *dropout rate*, and *inner layer size*, as well as evaluating the impact of *data augmentation*.
+The best performance was achieved with the following configuration:

 - Learning rate: 0.001
 - Dropout rate: 0.0 (no dropout)